 He has extensive experience in degree programme management as he was Course Leader of the BSC Computer Science for over 8 years.
 In this role, he was responsible for designing, developing, maintaining and managing the largest Undergraduate Degree Programme in the faculty (around 500 students).

 His current teaching interests are articulated around the design and development of advanced interactive Web solutions, database-driven Web applications and database systems.

 His research is very much interdisciplinary insofar as it concentrates on the design of e-science interactive technologies to support the organisation and coordination of experimental practices in large biomedical research, particularly in the field of nanoscience.

 Francois Roubert is an interdisciplinary researcher.
-His research is interested in probing interactions and co-operative practices between cross-disciplinary teams of scientists in a range of biomedical disciplines, with an emphasis currently on the field of nanoscience.
-He is particularly concerned with understanding how researchers use a range of co-ordinative artefacts to articulate their experimental activities in large multi-sited projects across disciplinary and organisational boundaries.
-He seeks to investigate innovative ways to design digital interactive artefacts to support these distributed teams of scientists in co-ordinating their enquiry work to achieve concerted action.
+His research is interested in probing interactions and cooperative processes between cross-disciplinary teams of practitioners in a range of disciplines, with an emphasis currently on biomedical science and nanoscience.
+He is particularly concerned with understanding how scientits use a range of co-ordinative artefacts to coordinate their experimental activities in large multi-sited projects across disciplinary and organisational boundaries.
+He seeks to investigate innovative ways to design digital interactive artefacts to support these distributed teams of scientists in coordinating their enquiry work to achieve concerted action.
 He is supervising and is very much disposed to supervise students who have an interest in the design and development of interactive systems to support the coordination of working activities in a range of organisations.

 For details of all my research outputs, visit my WestminsterResearch profile.